 How does cruise control work and do I need it?

 By Kijiji AutosOne of the most common creature comforts in modern vehicles is cruise control.
-It makes life easier and even made the cut for Kijiji Auto's must-have car accessories.
 Here, we're going to go in-depth on why that is and how it all works.

 How do I use cruise control?